We would be happy to connect and discuss our research and how we can develop new community partners.

 Given the great number of Minority Technology Companies (estimated at 65,000 employers with combined annual revenues of $100 Billion), leveraging geography, our joint capacity to scale and our capacity to agree, will ignite new capabilities transforming this already fast-growing marketplace into a powerhouse of job creating opportunities.

 The Council Exchange Board of Trade (CEBOT) is mission driven to provide our members with the kind business value that increases both profit and success.
 CEBOT’s membership is intentionally diverse and includes government, K12, higher education, non-profits/NGO’s and business large and small with a focus on the Minority Technology Industry.

-Co-Director, Founder & Executive Chairman Council Exchange Board of Trade
+Co-Director, Founder & CEO Council Exchange Board of Trade

 Co-Director, President & Principal Investigator Council Exchange Board of Trade